Durrani Empire: Final years

-rebellions in the north, and eventually he and the Uzbek Emir of Bukhara agreed that the Amu Darya would mark the division of their lands.
+1762 AD.
+Ahmad Shah Abdali had invaded India again in 1761 AD.
+This time his main aim was to teach the Sikhs a lesson for capturing Lahore and other important areas. .....
+On February 3, 1762 AD he caught up with the Sikh families at Kupp near Malerkotla comprising 35000 women and children.
+Despite the efforts of Jassa Singh Ahluwalia and other Sikh generals, Abdali was successful in killing every Sikh man, woman and child who was camping at Kupp on February 5, 1762 AD.
+This massacre has become known in Sikh history as Wadda Glzallughara (major holocaust)."
+Quoted from (Singha 2005).)
+Ahmad Shah also faced other rebellions in the north, and eventually he and the Uzbek Emir of Bukhara agreed that the Amu Darya would mark the division of their lands.
 Ahmad Shah retired to his home in the mountains east of Kandahar, where he died in 1772.
 He had succeeded to a remarkable degree in balancing tribal alliances and hostilities, and in directing tribal energies away from rebellion.
 He earned recognition as Ahmad Shah Baba, or "Father" of Afghanistan.

 Other Durrani rulers in the Empire (1772–1823)

 Ahmad Shah's successors governed so ineptly during a period of profound unrest that within fifty years of his death, the Durrani empire per se was at an end, and Afghanistan was embroiled in civil war.
 Much of the territory conquered by Ahmad Shah fell to others in this half century.
 By 1818, the Sadozai rulers who succeeded Ahmad Shah controlled little more than Kabul and the surrounding territory within a 160-kilometer radius.
 They not only lost the outlying territories but also alienated other tribes and lineages among the Durrani Pashtuns.